withastro/roadmap/proposals/0032-middleware-api.md

 - Provide a way intercept requests and responses, allowing users to set cookies and headers
 - Works both in SSR and SSG mode
 - Allow users to use community-created middlewares (libraries)

-  - Make available via integrations API.
-- Provide an API for request-specific data
+# Out of Scope

+This is a list of requirements that won't be implemented as part of this RFC but will be implemented in the second iteration of the middleware project:

 - Non-Node runtimes specific APIs. ie. Cloudflare Durable Objects.
 - Add middleware from adapter.
+- Type-safe payload.
+Being able infer types from the previous middleware.

 # Non-Goals

 - Route specific middleware, middlewares that are run **only on specific** routes

 # Detailed Design